Porto, the city of great wines, mouthwatering foods, and picturesque buildings. I assure you that this vacation is going to be so much fun!

 - Have a stroll at the amazing Jardim das Virtudes

 - Check out cool restaurants and bars at Carlos Alberto square

 - Explore amazing artworks at the Museu Nacional Soares dos Reis

 - Go for a stroll at beautiful Jardins do Palácio de Cristal which is built in the 19th century

-5. Boavista – where to stay in Porto on a budget
+5. Boavista – best neighbourhood to stay in Porto on a budget

 Located northwest of Baixa around 3 km (1 mile), Boavista is the business district of Porto yet offers a great cultural scene and some lower prices when compared to other parts of the city.
 Here you will see buildings with award-winning modern architecture, the famous Serralves Contemporary Art Museum, and the Casa da Música.